 OCD and Anxiety

 We know raising a teenager isn’t easy, and some days are more difficult than others.
 You want to help your child through their adolescence as best you can.
 If your child is struggling with a mood disorder, you or your current provider may determine that he or she would benefit from a more intense level of care to help him or her break free of emotions and behaviors that are far beyond the usual moodiness.
 Rogers Behavioral Health can help.
+Our outcomes show that our depression and mood disorders treatment works.

 The Rogers FOCUS Adolescent Mood Disorders Program offers you professional mental health treatment for your son or daughter age 13 to 17 facing: